About Me

 The author of half a dozen books

-A speaker, preacher and retreat leader
+A speaker, preacher, interim/sabbatical pastor and retreat leader

-And then, perhaps the most surprising thing… I was personally invited to train with Elisabeth Kubler-Ross’ staff and then to staff grief workshops with them across the country and across a decade or more.
+And then, perhaps the most surprising thing… I was personally invited to train with Elisabeth Kubler-Ross’ staff and then to staff grief workshops with them across the country and for a decade or more.
 When they retired I worked with a group carrying these workshops forward.

 Along the way, I hiked up Mount Moses in the Sinai Desert for the sunrise, was hit by a car while biking, remembered great trauma from my past and then healed from it, was surprised by the blessing of most exceptional friends, was a caregiver for my aging parents until the time of their deaths, and both welcomed and grieved a number of rescue dogs and cats, most of whom were the very best boys and girls.